Last update: 12.05.2018

 Still, at least they provide an email address ([email protected]), so users aren’t completely in the dark.

-On one hand, you can get hold of VPNhub free.
+On the one hand, you can get hold of VPNhub free for your smartphone.
 The free option includes the basic client and single server option, but the client is covered with ads, and because it relies on one server, you can expect snail-like speeds.
+The funny thing is that the pricing plans page we got on our VPNhub app in mid-2018 was the same as in late-2018, only the discount increased from 30% to 50%.
+For anyone with an average math talent or some skill with a calculator — it didn’t make sense in the first place, and it hasn’t started making sense now.

 The other side of the coin is the Premium option.
 Now, you can access the whole global community of VPNhub servers, boosting speeds dramatically.
-But at $10.99 per month (or $60 per year), it’s among the more expensive VPNs, and lacks features available from cheaper competitors.
+It also explains the pricing plan discounts seen on the mobile version.
+At $14.99 per month or $7.49 per month, if you pay $89.88 for the whole year, it’s among the most expensive VPNs and lacks features available from cheaper competitors.
+It also allows you to pay with credit card only, yet another disappointment considering that PornHub allows PayPal, cryptocurrencies, and direct payment.

 Naturally, you can expect faster speeds, better security and “24/7 support” from the Premium package, but those are expected from all paid VPNs.